 You may find yourself in a cove, hauling in dozens of 2-pound spotted bass that look as though they were stamped out in a factory, while scratching your head about the location of the giants.

-For the most part, the biggest bass in New Bullards Bar Reservoir tend to favor deeper water.
+For the most part, the biggest bass in Bullards Bar tend to favor deeper water.
 You’ll find them farther down on main lake points and deep rocky ledges, while many smaller bass hold closer to shore in the relative shallows.

 The biggest bass often favor deeper water because its where they find their favorite prey—kokanee salmon.